-Time Trial and Team Pursuit specialist Dan Bigham, who rides for the Ribble Weldtite road team and Huub Wattbike track team tells us he spends the vast majority of his training blocks riding the indoor trainer, with most of that time spent in the aero position.
+We caught up with Time Trial and Team Pursuit specialist - and Wattbike sponsored athlete - Dan Bigham, whose long list of accolades include riding for the Ribble Weldtite road team, the Huub Wattbike track team, working behind the scenes optimising Jumbo Visma riders as well as helping the Danish national track team break the Men’s Team Pursuit World Record.
+He explained he spends the vast majority of his training blocks riding the indoor trainer, with most of that time spent in the aero position.

 "My theory is that you should do as much as possible in the position,” he says.
 “If you were to break it down, I probably spend 60-70-per cent, maybe more, indoors.
 Inside, there's no traffic signs or junctions, and essentially you just keep the gas on all the time and get really good quality."

 For further arguments on the benefits of indoor cycling, read our rundown on the best ways to use indoor cycling for your outdoor goals.